OpenSWE1R/swe1r-re/RE:-Helper-macros.md

 ## Number clamping

-These are equivalent to the `std::min` and `std::max` functions, but we declare our own because we can't know for certain that the target platform has a proper C++ lib.
+These are similar to the `std::min` and `std::max` functions, but we declare our own because we can't know for certain that the target platform has a proper C++ lib.
 We can also ensure proper float behaviour if need be.

 ```C